svilchis2005/Module3CourseProject/README.md

                       \\test

-The script called "run_analysis.R" contains all the R functions needed to carry out the tasks of the project described above in the following sequence:
+The script called **"run_analysis.R"** contains all the R functions and their parameters needed to carry out the tasks of the project described above; the script can be executed in one step by highlighting the whole document and clicking "RUN".
+The sequence of steps is as follows:

 1. Reading the files assuming all is in the working directory as described above.